-It was our concern for the well-being of workers in our factories that led us to establish our "Workplace Standards", the supply chain code of conduct which also covers workers’ health and safety and provisions to ensure environmentally sound factory operations.
+It was our concern for the well-being of workers in our factories that led us to establish our "Workplace Standards", the supply chain code of conduct, which covers workers’ health and safety and provisions to ensure environmentally sound factory operations.

 A number of topics related to the workers' well-being are of special interest to our stakeholders.
-These range from fair wages, child labour and freedom of association to health and safety.
+These range from fair wages, child labor and freedom of association to health and safety.

 The idea of a living wage is that workers and their families are able to afford a basic, but decent, standard of living that is considered acceptable by society at its current level of economic development.
 Fair compensation goes deeper.
 It considers the fairness of the wage that a worker is paid by benchmarking whether wages: are paid regularly and on time, include the legal minimum, allow decent living standards, reflect a worker’s performance and skills, reward overtime, follow price increases paid for the products they are making, are linked to their employer’s profits and sales, reflect changes in work technology, are negotiated individually or collectively with workers, are clearly and formally communicated to workers.